 - Like much of modern agriculture, a majority of the world’s banana harvest comes from large-scale monoculture farming operations.
 Growing a single crop over a long period depletes the soil.
 And monocropped soil tends to suffer more agricultural contamination, as the same fertilizers and chemicals are added to it, year after year, leading to accumulation of heavy metals, nitrates, and salts, which may even lower the soil’s ability to help plants fight off pests or withstand blight.

-- Bananas are often sprayed with large amounts of pesticides.
+- While bananas are safe to eat, they are often sprayed with large amounts of pesticides.
 In fact, some banana farms receive nearly 60 pesticide applications every year.
-This is not only a concern for consumers but also the surrounding environment and ecosystems that are negatively impacted.
+And while this isn’t as much of a concern for consumers because the peel protects the fruit, the surrounding environment, ecosystems, and farmworkers are negatively impacted.

 - Between 1968 and 2017, world banana production grew from 28.8 million to 113 million tons.
 As consumers buy more bananas, there’s a danger that rainforests and other sensitive ecosystems may be destroyed in order to create more land on which to grow them.
 India and China both doubled their land use for banana harvesting between 2000 and 2015.